Sahithi1214/cf_ai_email_assistant/README.md

 - Check browser console for frontend errors
 - Use `wrangler tail` for real-time debugging

-## 📄 License

-MIT License - feel free to use this project as a starting point for your own AI applications!

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ---

 **Built with ❤️ using Cloudflare Workers, Llama 3.3, and modern web technologies**